insomnimus/mars/readme.md

 cargo install --path .
 ```

+### Build Configuration / Crate Features
+Currently there's only one feature you can turn on/off:
+- `argfile`: Enables loading arguments from argfiles if the `MARS_CONFIG_PATH` environment variable points to a file during runtime.
+This feature is enabled by default.

+To disable all features enabled by default, pass `--no-default-features` on the command line while building or installing mars.

 ## Usage
 There are 4 modes of operation:
 - Single input file, no output file: prints to stdout: `mars foo.md`